Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

   `26f4127`, `b760012`).
 - Decoder output parameters for late-discovered output shape (`72ef547`, `a0c9d78`).

-`oxideplay` also demonstrates lease retention through a player queue and direct arena-backed YUV420P upload to wgpu (`ad91b3c`, `1a0f621`, `4d0350c`).
+`oxideplay` also demonstrates lease retention through a player queue, direct arena-backed YUV420P upload to wgpu (`ad91b3c`, `1a0f621`, `4d0350c`), and the FreeBSD/NVIDIA zero-CPU-copy hardware path from a retained VDPAU surface through GLX interop into the existing wgpu/Vulkan renderer (`23a415e`, `07d07e9`).
 Those commits are useful reference implementations, not application dependencies.

 ## Native media boundary